 The EPA's Regional Haze Rule calls for state and federal agencies to work together to improve visibility in 156 national parks and wilderness areas, including the Grand Canyon, Yosemite, the Great Smoky Mountains and Shenandoah.
 These parks and pristine areas are called Class I Areas.

-The haze rule requires that states — in coordination with the EPA, the National Park Service, U.S. Fish & Wildlife Service, the U.S. Forest Service and other interested parties — develop and implement air quality protection plans to reduce the pollution that degrades visibility.
+The haze rule requires that states — in coordination with EPA, National Park Service, U.S. Fish & Wildlife Service, U.S. Forest Service and other interested parties — develop and implement air quality protection plans to reduce the pollution that degrades visibility.
 The overall goal is to eliminate the manmade effects on visibility by 2064.
-Interim milestones were established to insure that states are on track to meet the 2064 goal.
-The first state plans for regional haze were due in December 2007.
+Interim milestones were established to ensure that states are on track to meet the 2064 goal.
+State regional haze plans for the first implementation period (Round 1) covering the period from 2005 through 2018 were due in December 2007.

 Visit EPA's Regional Haze Program to learn more about the haze rule.